A-4/V-2 Display

 below show the IWM V-2 as it appeared in the late

 1940s and early 1950s.
-(CLICK ON THUMBNAIL TO

 Seen

-V-2 before its removal in 2012.
+its removal in 2012.

-removal from the IWM London.
+removal of V-2 from IWM London

 Photos